dcalvoalonso/iotagent-node-lib/doc/expressionLanguage.md

 1. The expression `*` is a multiplication, so the expression type makes `status` to be casted to Number.
 The cast of `true` to number is 1 (everything with a "value" is true in JavasScript).
 2. Expression is evaluated, resulting in 20
 3. 20 is cast to `20` since Expression Plugin always use String as Expression type.
 4. The attribute type is `Boolean` so the result is casted to Boolean before sending it to CB.
-The cast of `20` to boolean is false (only `true` will be cast to true).
+The cast of `20` to boolean is false (check which values (boolean)[https://www.npmjs.com/package/boolean] considers equivalent to true).

 More examples of this workflow are presented below for the different types of attributes supported in NGSIv2 and the two possible types of expressions: Integer (arithmetic operations) or Strings.